-What to make of HaN spokesperson Nasr al-Shammari's admission that his militia is a member of the Iraqi Resistance Coordination Committee?
+What to make of HaN spokesperson Nasr al-Shammari's admission that his group is a member of the top militia committee?

-Nasr al-Shammari, Harakat al-Nujaba (HaN) spokesperson admitted in a February 28 TV interview that his militia is a member of the Iraqi Resistance Coordination Committee (al-Hay’a al-Tansiqiya li al-Muqawama al-Iraqiya, or Tansiqyia for short).
+Nasr al-Shammari, spokesman for Harakat al-Nujaba (HaN), admitted in a February 28 television interview that his militia is a member of the Iraqi Resistance Coordination Committee (al-Haya al-Tansiqiya lil-Muqawama al-Iraqiya, or Tansiqyia for short).
 This makes HaN the third self-described member of the so-called Tansiqiya.

-The Tansiqiya emerged on October 10, 2020, when the (then anonymous) committee issued a statement to announce a conditional truce and to give “the foreign forces a conditional opportunity...to prepare a limited and specific timetable” to their troops withdraw from Iraq.
-Since then, parent militias have begun to claim membership of the Tansiqiya, implicating themselves in the coordination body and demonstrating their control over rocket and bombing cells.
+The Tansiqiya emerged on October 10, 2020, when the (then anonymous) committee issued a statement to announce a conditional truce and to give “the foreign forces a conditional opportunity...to prepare a limited and specific timetable” for withdrawing their troops from Iraq.
+Since then, parent militias have begun to claim membership in the Tansiqiya, implicating themselves in the coordination body and demonstrating their control over rocket and bombing cells.

-Asa'ib Ahl al-Haq (AAH) also claimed to be part of the Tansiqiya, and hence responsible for some of the attacks.
-This admission was broadcast two days after the November 17, 2020 rocket attack on the United States' embassy in Baghdad, which was later (on December 20) linked by an arrest to AAH.
+Asaib Ahl al-Haq (AAH) also claimed to be part of the Tansiqiya, and hence responsible for some of the attacks.
+This admission was broadcast two days after the November 17, 2020, rocket attack on the U.S. embassy in Baghdad, which was later (December 20) linked to AAH by an arrest.

-Probably seeking to draw a reaction from Nasr al-Shammari, the TV anchorman on February 28 quoted a source saying that HaN is not part of the Tansiqya and that only KH, AAH, Kata’ib Sayyid al-Shuhada (KSS), and Kata’ib Al-Imam Ali (KAIA) are full members of this committee.
-He then went on to say that according to his source, AAH leader Qais al-Khazali is responsible for adopting and announcing the committee's stances.
+Probably seeking to draw a reaction from Nasr al-Shammari, the anchorman on the February 28 broadcast quoted a source saying that HaN is not part of the Tansiqiya and that only KH, AAH, Kataib Sayyid al-Shuhada (KSS), and Kataib al-Imam Ali (KAIA) are full members of this committee.
+He went on to say that according to his source, AAH leader Khazali is responsible for adopting and announcing the committee's stances.

-Shammari, looked unimpressed by this piece of information and insisted that his group is indeed a member of the muqawama coordination committee.
-He disputed al-Khaz’ali’s leadership role, stating: “there is no one specific person who adopts the coordination committee’s stances.
-The stances are decided by consensus”.
+Shammari looked unimpressed by this piece of information and insisted that his group is indeed a member of the muqawama coordination committee.
+He disputed Khazali’s leadership role, stating: “There is no one specific person who adopts the coordination committee’s stances.
+The stances are decided by consensus.”
 It is possible therefore that HaN did not intend to reveal its role in the Tansiqiya but was driven to the revelation by its unwillingness to appear subordinate to AAH.
-Both Qais Khazali and HaN leader Akram Kaabi are breakaways from the Sadrist movement, with historic rivalry in media profile, recruitment of Sadrist manpower, and status.
+Both Khazali and HaN leader Akram Kaabi are breakaways from the Sadrist movement and have a history of rivalry in media profiles, recruitment of Sadrist manpower, and status.